nepo-dev/nepo.dev/src/insecurity-and-self-narrative.md

 ---
+id: insecurity-and-self-narrative
 title: 'On insecurity and self-narrative'
-author:
-- Juan Antonio Nepormoseno Rosales
+author: Juan Antonio Nepormoseno Rosales
 date: 2021-05-03
-abstract:
+last-update: 2021-05-03
- A personal anecdote and a reflection on how our own narrative affects how we feel
+abstract: A personal anecdote and a reflection on how our own narrative affects how we feel

 ---

 **Be warned:** this post will be quite personal.